InboxSDK/inboxsdk-docs/docs/appmenu.md

 #### isShown()

-Returns true if the user has Chat, Meet, or both enabled.
+Returns true if the app menu is visible.
+At time of writing, this typically means they have chose to enable Chat, Meet, or both.

 #### addMenuItem(appMenuItemDescriptor)